vippsas/vipps-psp-api/vipps-psp-api.md

 ## Differences from PSP API v2 to v3

-The PSP API v3 adds functionality for network tokens: PSPs use the API to obtain tokens, not the actual card details, from Vipps.
+The PSP API v3 adds functionality for network tokens and allows PSPs to use the API to obtain tokens from Vipps, not the actual card details.

 Additionally `$.makePaymentRequest.confirmed` has been renamed to `$.makePaymentRequest.paymentState`